demisto/demisto-sdk/docs/unify_command.md

 Unify the code, image and description files to a single Demisto yaml file.

 **Use Cases**:
-This command is used in order to create a unified yml file, able ot be uploaded to Demisto via the "Upload Integration" or "Upload Script" buttons, in Demisto's Settings and Automation tabs respectively.
+This command is used in order to create a unified yml file, able to be uploaded to Demisto via the "Upload Integration" or "Upload Script" buttons, in Demisto's Settings and Automation tabs respectively.

 **Arguments**: